 The collection and release of these datasets has been facilitated by the smooth operation of the instrument since its first observing night at the interferometer.
 They illustrate well the power of GRAVITY on different science targets.
 The data can be used as reference to plan future programmes and, in some cases, for scientific work.
-However, it is important to stress the limitations of these data.
-Some of the observations were taken with exploratory exposure times and with non-optimal observing strategies; the headers of some of the files may not be complete and homogeneous, since the commission runs were also used to check and optimize the header keywords.

 The GRAVITY commissioning data is packaged separately for each object and telescopes used (ATs or UTs).
 Follow the links to reach lists of data files divided by science and calibration.
 There are separate links to download the entire science/calibration data package or file-by-file.
 Files can then be selected in the usual way for Science Archive requests.
 In order to retrieve the calibration data for a given set of files, the CalSelector option can be specified on the Archive Request page.
 A set of pipeline recipes for reduction of GRAVITY data has been released.